ModShardTeam/ModShardLauncherTemplate/README.md

 ## How can I install it?

 1. Install the latest [.NET Core SDK](https://dot.net).
-2. Run `dotnet new --install Template.MSL` to install the project template.
+2. Run `dotnet new install ModShardLauncher.Templates` to install the project template.
+3. If that doesn't work for some reason, try `dotnet new --install ModShardLauncher.Templates`.

 ## How can I use it?